OpenSPP/documentation/docs/technical_reference/security.md

 The solution accommodates multiple authentication systems, allowing for integration with external ID systems such as Keycloak, MOSIP.
 This multi-authentication support facilitates seamless interaction with various identity systems while ensuring user authenticity.
 Moreover, OpenSPP clearly articulates each functionality’s scope and role capabilities, effectively decoupling them from the main business logic, thereby promoting system clarity and integrity.

-OpenSPP promotes sophisticated tools for monitoring user behavior, devices, and {term}`services`.
+OpenSPP promotes sophisticated tools for monitoring user behavior, devices, and services.
 It supports log analysis and event monitoring, enabling proactive {term}`identification` and response to potential security incidents.
 This level of surveillance enhances the platform's overall security, providing real-time insights into system activities.

 In OpenSPP, data inputs are strongly typed, sanitized, and parameterized, ensuring input validation.
 This process prevents malicious data from entering the system, thereby guarding against potential vulnerabilities.
 Additionally, the solution meticulously sanitizes and encodes all outputs, including error messages, to prevent unintended disclosure of confidential or internal {term}`information`.